jordwest/prism/docs/JOURNAL.md

 Ok that's fixed too I think!
 Just needed to clear them out.
 Yeah this whole on demand generation thing isn't working so well, I think I'm going to just regenerate them at set times, easier to keep track of ordering and everything.

+Also -- why aren't the paths being rendered anymore?
+Only to the cursor, but not to the current action.
+I think that whole derived thing might need rewriting...
+Ok yep that's fixed now too.
+Just keep winning.

 So tomorrow:
  - Remove on demand djikstra generation, instead just return nothing if the map doesn't exist
  - Generate a set of maps after certain events.
 Consider splitting it up over frames, although probably not necessary